Transportation System Plan

 - Develop a Financial Plan: When possible solutions have been identified, a funding plan will be created that is consistent with City revenue projections.

 WHO IMPLEMENTS THE TSP?

 The TSP is implemented by the City through a list of prioritized projects and a financial plan.
 The MPO implements the MTP.
-The actual construction of the projects can be completed by the City, private developers, and regional, state or federal agencies, depending on the project.
+The construction of the projects may be completed by the City, private developers, and regional, state or federal agencies, depending on the project.

 This web page will include regular updates on the progress of the TSP update.
-For more information about transportation and long-range planning, see the City of Bend's Growth Management Department web page.
+For more information, see the Growth Management Department web page.

 Sign up to receive TSP updates via email:

 ODOT (the Oregon Department of Transportation) is working on an update to the US 97 Parkway Plan, which addresses the portion of US 97 from Tumalo Road to Baker Road.
 The results of the work will become a part of the BMPO's MTP and will also inform, and be informed by, Bend's TSP.
 More info is available through the MPO page and the ODOT website.